LanceFulton/MKS-solo-mirror/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  FloatUp - A Crowd-sourced Thought Repository

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  FloatUp is for all internet users.
+It offers them inspiration, entertainment, and a way to share and immortalize their thoughts.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Users submit thoughts.
+Users vote up thoughts they like.
+Thoughts are displayed sorted by votes.
+The best thoughts float to the top.
+Thus, humanity's best thoughts are displayed for all to read.

 ## Problem ##
   > Describe the problem your product solves.

+  There are billions of people in the world, most of whom are almost always thinking when awake.
+Even if only a small percentage of thoughts are noteworthy, this would add up to a massive amount of noteworthy thoughts.
+Most thoughts are neither recorded nor shared.
+They are simply forgotten.
+They die, and this is a waste.
+FloatUp solves this problem by saving and communicating humanity's most important thoughts.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  At an MVP level, FloatUp is very simple.
+Users can do 3 things: submit thoughts, read thoughts, and vote up thoughts.
+Via these three actions, one can ensure that their own good thoughts are not wasted, and can have access to the best thoughts of others.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  FloatUp saves and communicates humanity's best thoughts.
+Contribute your own thoughts, vote on others' ideas, and see which ones float to the top.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  To get started, visit FloatUp and submit your best thoughts.
+Then browse thoughts by others and vote up the best.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I love logging on to FloatUp every morning for inspiration for my day.
+I'm always amazed at the creativity and perceptivity that my fellow users have shared."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Start putting your thoughts to use.
+Save them, share them, and get inspired.
+Visit FloatUp.com.